Trewan Hall: The Campsite

 The Campsite was founded in 1963 by Dennis and Phyllis Hill who purchased the estate in 1961.
 The campsite is still ran by the family and has developed to cater for 170 pitches spread over 36 acres of woodlands and fields.
 All developments have been made to be sympathetic with the historical buildings and grounds of the estate.
 The site includes a 25m heated swimming pool, several blocks of facilities, a playpark, a camp shop, and other amenities.
 In high season the barns open to local entertainment and there are various food options through the week.
 The site is open from mid May and mid September.

 The Vivian family

 Several generations of the Vivian family lived in nearby Trenoweth before the manor house was built in Trewan circa 1633.
 In 1697, only-child Mary Vivian, of Trewan Hall, St Columb Major, married her distant cousin Sir Richard Vyvyan, 3rd Baronet of Colan, Cornwall.
 This united two branches of the family which had been separated for three centuries, and continued the family line under the spelling Vyvyan.

 Through the centuries, some members of the Vivian family have served in official capacities.
-At least two members served as Sheriff of Cornwall: John Vivian from 1680–1681 and Thomas Vyvyan in 1779.
+At least two members served as Sheriff of Cornwall: John Vivian from 1680 to 1681 and Thomas Vyvyan in 1779.
 Vivian family Members of Parliament include: Thomas Vivian (1617–1691), Francis Vivian (1649–1690), and John Vivian (1647–1691).